 There’s something for everyone this month at Career Ready!
 Check out the infographic below to see at a glance our broad range of October events as we wind down for the semester.
 For details on locations and to reserve your spot click here.

 A big thank you to Career Ready Ambassador Chaminie who created the event infographic

 Career Ready hosted on 7th September ‘Career Options in Fast Moving Consumer Goods (FMCG)’ and were joined by six industry professionals from Coles, Coca Cola Amatil and Six Degrees.
 Emma, a Career Ready Ambassador went along for the event and shares the insights employers gave on what it’s like to work in FMCG and how to succeed in your career.
 Here’s what they had to say:

 During semester time, the Career Ready team is helped out greatly by a team of 10 Career Ready Ambassadors.
 A commonly asked question is ‘who are the Ambassadors and what do they do? ‘ Danielle, one of the current Ambassadors, lets us know the answer!

 Unitemps is La Trobe University’s first official on-campus recruitment agency.
 We have been busy helping students and graduates acquire casual, part-time work since April of 2017.

 Our services provide opportunities for members to achieve professional experience.
 We can help you develop career ready skills while you earn money through a wide range of job options.

-Following successful workshops on finding part-time work, Kirra, one of our Student Ambassadors has put together her top 5 ways to get started with looking for part time work.
+Following successful workshops on finding part-time work, Kirra, one of the Career Ready Ambassadors, has put together her top 5 ways to get started with looking for part time work.